 Unexpected situations may be encountered by companies of any size.
 An English pub called House of Wolf faced a social media crisis when a former employee hijacked the pub’s profiles and used it to shame the bar publicly for not paying him.
 He also added a ransom note on the brand’s website: “This will remain on the HOW website until you pay me.
 Please uphold your agreement and pay up.
 Thank you, J x.”
 A well-prepared social media policy with an added crisis plan may have helped the House of Wolf to either prevent the situation or manage it more quickly.

 Source: Immediate Future, 2014

 2. Require multi-factor authentication and strong passwords

-First and foremost, your social media policy should specify the basic security measures demanded for the brand to function online.
-It should discuss how to properly set secure passwords for any existent or new domains.
+First and foremost, your social media policy should specify the basic security measures demanded the brand to function online.
+It should discuss properly setting secure passwords for any existing or new domains.
 The employees in charge of the accounts should also use multi-factor authentication to sign in to the platforms.
-In combination, multi-factor authentication and strong passwords can help prevent cybercriminals from getting into your profile, stealing sensitive data, and taking over your profiles.
+Multi-factor authentication and strong passwords can help prevent cybercriminals from getting into your profile, stealing sensitive data, and taking over your profiles

 3. Don’t leave any abandoned accounts behind

-When a social media site is abandoned without being deleted, it can be taken over by cybercriminals.
-They can use the uncontrolled profiles to share damaging information (including explicit content, undeleted private data, or the contents of old conversations) or to impersonate your brand and share malware through online communication.
+When a social media site is abandoned without being deleted, cybercriminals can take over it.
+They can use uncontrolled profiles to share damaging information (including explicit content, undeleted private data, or the contents of old conversations) or to impersonate your brand and share malware through online communication.
 Accordingly, keep an eye out for fake accounts trying to use your name to scam people.